bioinf-jku/SNNs/README.md

 - SELU in Time-Series Foundation Models (FIM/FIM-ℓ, SDE-FIM, Flowstate).
 - SELU-Transformer resurgence in specialized NLP and tabular domains.
 - RL systems using SELU for stability in PPO / MARL, e.g. for code optimization.
+- AI systems in drug discovery still dominated by SNNs -- AI is hitting a wall in drug discovery

 - In March 2025, I saw ["Transformers without normalization"](https://arxiv.org/abs/2503.10622) by Yann LeCun and colleagues drop on arxiv.
 I thought "now they finanly have it", because Yann has been thinking in similar directions as I did already back in his "Efficient Backprop" tutorial.
 After all, self-normalizing networks require the initialization named after him ("LeCun's initialization").
 Strangely it's just a scaled tanh-activation that does the job.. ok!